daodiseomoney/docs/README.md

 ## Getting the repo

-If you are contributing to the repository, make sure to fork this repo, and then clone your own fork.
+If you are contributing to the repository, make sure to fork this (DAODISEO) repo, and then clone your own fork.
 You will need to do this to make creating pull requests easier.

 ```bash
 git clone https://github.com/<your-username>/dao_docs